Land Management Planning – Planning 101

 FEDERAL LAND MANAGEMENT PLANS AND THEIR REVISIONS

-Each federal land management unit (national forest, park, refuge, BLM land, etc.) is required to periodically update or revise its overarching management plan—the document that guides all its action and decisions—every fifteen years or so.
+Each federal land management unit (national forest, park, refuge, Bureau of Land Management (BLM) land, etc.) is required to periodically update or revise its overarching management plan—the document that guides all its action and decisions—every fifteen years or so.

-It is in these plan revisions that wild and scenic river assessments are typically undertaken, both for potential wild & scenic rivers and for already designated rivers.
+It is within these plan revisions that wild and scenic river assessments are typically undertaken, both for potential wild and scenic rivers and for already designated rivers.
 That is your cue for action on behalf of strong river protection.

 Details of the management plan revision process vary somewhat, agency by agency (in terminology, study stages, and timing), but they all follow a basic sequence (typically extending three to five years):

 - Initial outreach for public input, and announcement that the plan revision has begun (often called “scoping” or “pre-assessment” and including public comment opportunities)

 - Existing situation analysis of details on the ground, assessment of resources for potential development and/or protection (another opportunity to submit information and comments)

 - Draft plan, with accompanying draft environmental analysis (EIS) of comparative plan alternatives (followed by a public comment period)

 - Proposed final plan, with opportunity for public response (variously protests, comments, requests for adjustments, local and state officials’ review)

 Rivers-specific opportunities within the plan-revision process are also fairly standard: